TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.13.md

 ---

-[ he fleeth] because he is a hireling, and careth not for the sheep.
+The hired hand flees because he is a hired hand, and doesn't care for the sheep.